julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [FEATURE] Respond to the 'Back' button by cancelling the actions if in the middle of an action, quit game otherwise
-  - [TEST] Implement TextAdventurePresenter inAnActionChain() and cancelActionChain()

 - [FEATURE] Autosave upon leaving the app (with the back key usually) so upon returning the user can continue their game.
   - http://developer.android.com/guide/topics/data/data-storage.html#filesInternal
   - http://developer.android.com/reference/android/app/Activity.html#SavingPersistentState